-- Drop firing pin out of the rear of the carrier by inverting the carrier so that the bolt is upward, and lightly tapping the bottom of the carrier. - Push bolt into the carrier and remove cam pin by rotating the cam pin 90 degrees and pulling away from the carrier.
+- Drop firing pin out of the rear of the carrier by inverting the carrier so that the bolt is upward, and lightly tapping the bottom of the carrier. - Push bolt into the carrier and remove cam pin by pulling away from the carrier.
 Ensure that the cam pin is aligned properly to fit past the gas key.